stevewithey/grapevine-game/README.md

 You will have 2 weeks to get things going.
 We can revise the timeline if people think they need more time.

-You'll need to submit your code to me (ideally a github branch/fork of this repo) along with the url for your application.
+You'll need to submit your code to me (e.g. a github branch/fork of this repo or a link to your own repo) along with the url for your application.

 Please do not touch the Grapevine.GameRunner project.
 That is what I will be working on to test the game.